telerik/blazor-docs/components/colorpalette/events.md

 ## OnChange

 The `OnChange` event represents a user action - confirmation of the current value.
-It fires when the user presses `Enter` to select a color, or when the component loses focus.
+It fires when the user clicks, taps or presses `Enter` to select a color, or when the component loses focus.
 It does not prevent you from using two-way binding for the `Value`.

 >caption Handle OnChange and use two-way binding for the Value